lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Ballot Fraud Detection
 - Machine Learning and Fraud Detection

+## various kinds of disinformation relating to coordinated decisions:
+- inability to tell what is computer generated vs. real (may not be a deliberate attack, e.g. misunderstanding of ~art found online)
+- adversarial attacks on AI

+# Data Hygiene and Voting

 # Minimal Context Specific Design for production deployment, not a general broad scope solution.
 Reduced attack surface.